 Sometimes, holding back the most exciting part of a story can build tension, pulling your audience in for the ultimate payoff.
 Instead of giving away the best part from the start, you tease the moment, setting a mood and crafting anticipation.
 But when it comes to day-to-day business communications?
 Cut the slow burn.
 You’ve got to hit them hard, right out of the gate, with your most critical point, to ensure they don’t miss what truly matters.

-– Choose active language over passive for effective business communication
+2. Use active language for effective business communication

 When you hide behind neutral subjects like “one,” you’re putting up a wall between your readers and your message.
 The topic you’re writing about?
 It’s no longer theirs.
 It’s about some faceless, generic person that no one cares about.
 Sadly, this habit is widespread, particularly in business communications and technical writing.